bheisig/i-doit-cli/README.md

 ##  Contribute

 Please, report any issues to [our issue tracker](https://github.com/bheisig/i-doit-cli/issues).
-Pull requests and distribution packages are very welcomed.
+Pull requests and OS distribution packages are very welcomed.
+For further information, see file [`Contribute.md`](Contribute.md).

 ##  Copyright & License